getodk/docs/docs/central-api-submission-management.rst

 **POST /v1/projects/{projectId}/forms/{xmlFormId}/submissions**

+.. raw:: html
-To create a Submission by REST rather than over the `OpenRosa interface </central-api-openrosa-endpoints/#openrosa-form-submission-api>`__, you may ``POST``\  the Submission XML to this endpoint.
-The request must have an XML ``Content-Type``\  (``text/xml``\  or ``application/xml``\ ).

-Unlike the OpenRosa Form Submission API, this interface does *not*\  accept Submission attachments upon Submission creation.
-Instead, the server will determine which attachments are expected based on the Submission XML, and you may use the endpoints found in the following section to add the appropriate attachments and check the attachment status and content.

-If the XML is unparseable or there is some other input problem with your data, you will get a ``400``\  error in response.
-If a submission already exists with the given ``instanceId``\ , you will get a ``409``\  error in response.
+  <p>To create a Submission by REST rather than over the <a href="/central-api-openrosa-endpoints/#openrosa-form-submission-api">OpenRosa interface</a>, you may <code>POST</code> the Submission XML to this endpoint.
+The request must have an XML <code>Content-Type</code> (<code>text/xml</code> or <code>application/xml</code>).</p><p>Unlike the OpenRosa Form Submission API, this interface does <em>not</em> accept Submission attachments upon Submission creation.
+Instead, the server will determine which attachments are expected based on the Submission XML, and you may use the endpoints found in the following section to add the appropriate attachments and check the attachment status and content.</p><p>If the XML is unparseable or there is some other input problem with your data, you will get a <code>400</code> error in response.
+If a submission already exists with the given <code>instanceId</code>, you will get a <code>409</code> error in response.</p>

 .. dropdown:: Request